sadiatasneemkhan/SENG-438-A2/Assignment2-ReportTemplate.md

 ![RangeEx1](https://user-images.githubusercontent.com/81999006/153535520-dbb6cd04-d2eb-4052-bc2e-e0998c36b2a0.png)

+## Boundary Value Testing (BVT)
-Boundary value analysis was another testing technique that we performed which allowed us to process inputs at or near the boundaries of the equivalence classes that we came up with.
+Boundary value testing was another testing technique that we performed which allowed us to process inputs at or near the boundaries of our equivalence classes.
 BVT was crucial in our testing to develop more accurate test cases where we could discover any hidden inputs that could have possibly failed our tests.
 A lot of times, test developers run into bugs when the methods are tested with values that lie exactly on or close to a boundary.
 BVT allows us to solve this problem, which is why we followed this testing method to cover all sides of our boundary partitions.
-I will continue by using the example that I mentioned above, to better understand how we developed on from the ECT method.
+We will continue by using the example that was mentioned above to better understand how it was developed on from the ECT method.
 As mentioned before and seen in our image, our range extended from -100.0 to 200.0.
 Using this range, we were able to test all possible bugs for this method by covering all boundaries with 7 possible inputs as shown in the image below.

 ![RangeEx2](https://user-images.githubusercontent.com/81999006/153535522-668af948-a74f-4b14-809c-e2abd1e673ea.png)